dcooney/a11ydrops/README.md

 1. Creates a button to toggle the state (open/closed) of the drop menu.
 2. Adds required `aria` attributes to link the toggle button and drop menu together.
-3. Enables keyboard controls to tab seemlessly though drop menus and escape when needed.
+3. Enables keyboard controls to tab seemlessly through drop menus and escape when needed.

 **Note**: a11ydrops does not provide any CSS styling.
 It simply injects required functionality to make the dropdown menus accessibile for every user.